Zafar Khan (businessman): Career

 The report also recommended that the Insolvency Service should consider whether the former Carillion directors, including Khan, could be disqualified from acting as a director.
 In November 2020, the Financial Conduct Authority said some Carillion directors had "acted recklessly" and released "misleadingly positive" market updates before it collapsed.
 As a result, the FCA said it had sent notices to some (unnamed) former Carillion directors warning of possible enforcement action (possible sanctions include public censure, fines and suspensions from holding certain positions).
 In January 2021, the Insolvency Service said it would seek to ban eight former Carillion directors, including Khan, from holding senior boardroom positions.
 In July 2022, the FCA announced it had decided to fine Khan £154,400.
-The former director was appealing against the penalty.
+The former director appealed against the penalty, and in July 2025, it was announced the appeal would be heard in February 2026.
+In July 2023, the Insolvency Service announced that Khan had been disqualified from acting as a director of a company for 11 years.

+In July 2025, Khan was reported to be working as a self-employed consultant.